KasparEtter/ef1p/pages/email/email.md

 This form of [blackmailing](https://en.wikipedia.org/wiki/Blackmail) is known as [sextortion](https://en.wikipedia.org/wiki/Sextortion).
 If you receive such an email yourself, how do you know that the attacker's claim is wrong?
-First of all, you now know that the sender address of emails can easily be forged and that there is no reason to assume that your account has been compromised.
+First of all, you know now that the sender address of emails can easily be forged and that there is no reason to assume that your account has been compromised.
 But more importantly, if there was an easy way to increase the fraction of people who pay the ransom, criminals would certainly make use of it.
-In the case of sextortion, they would just need to include a screenshot of the recording and the address of some contacts to make probably the large majority of people pay.
+In the case of sextortion, they would just have to include a screenshot of the recording and the addresses of some contacts to make presumably the large majority of people pay.
 Given that this is (usually) not the case, there's no reason to worry.
 Do people fall for this crap?
 The answer is yes, unfortunately.
 The first time I've received such a message was on 13 January 2019.